 Also included in this POD is an option that was considered by the Alaska Natural Systems Adaptation group.
-This has been moved to this POD because of the overlap between this option and FAW-1 and 2.
+This option has been moved to this POD because of the overlap between this option and FAW-1 and 2.
 This policy is mostly concerned with fostering the growth and management of healthy forests in Alaska, and getting the most possible benefits from Alaska's forestland.
 While the GHG benefits of Adaptation policies are not quantified, this option nonetheless can provide additional insight into issues of forest health.
 There is overlap with biomass supply, all of FAW-1 and FAW-2B.
 It is being included to assist in the future implementation of forestry-related GHG mitigation approaches for the AK process.
 This policy option can be seen starting on page 68, after the quantification of FAW-3.
+There are no overlaps between the biomass options and the options within the Energy Supply and Demand (ESD) or Transportation and Land Use (TLU) PODs.
+Biomass demand from ESD-3 has been accounted for in the biomass availability analysis.